Hex-commits/harz-deforestation-eopf/setup.md

 ````

 Notice: Pip is only installed, because you can easily run JupyterLab-Notebooks in PyCharm.
 However, their workflow requires pip to be installed.

+You need GDAL to be installed on your respective working environment.